MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 SDK releases can be found in the SDK's [CocoaPods repository](https://cocoapods.org/?q=ibm%20mobilefirst).

 ## Generated MobileFirst Native SDK artifacts
-Two MobileFirst-related artifacts are available in the Xcode project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.plist` file and the `application-descriptor.json` file.

 ### mfpclient.plist
 Located at the root of the project, this file contains server connectivity properties and is user-editable: